NeneWang/learn-programming/instructor/ideas-notes.md

 ## Problems

 - Turtle game: Sanic the hedgdog the game attempt
+- Inputs and printing with stuff
+  - Have something that pritns X
+- If statements: Have something that prints different japanese emoticons faces depending on how you are feeling.
+  - Have the program be printing the sad face even if you are happy.
 - For loops: Today we are going to learn how to hack someone's fornyte account.